Solar Sister

 In sub-Saharan Africa, women make up 70% of the poor living without electricity.
 They are also the primary decision makers when it comes to choosing solar lighting and heating over the standard kerosene.
 For these reasons, Solar Sister sees women as the key to ending energy poverty and kerosene dependence as both sellers and buyers.

 Solar Sister supplies its saleswomen with low-cost, clean energy solutions for household consumption.
-It sources these products from a range of brands, including Kiva Field Partner Barefoot Power, solar lantern maker D.light Design, Greenlight Planet and others.
+It sources these products from a range of brands, including Kiva Lending Partner Barefoot Power, solar lantern maker D.light Design, Greenlight Planet and others.

 Each Solar Sister Entrepreneur (SSE) receives an in-kind loan in the form of a “business in a bag.”
 Every month, she sells these items at a profit and repays Solar Sister the original price of the inventory.
 This flexibility allows SSEs to work part-time or full-time.